theuema/LNCS_DBLP/README.md

 1. Install python: `choco install python` - that uses [chocolatey](https://chocolatey.org/) to install Python
 2. Install [pygments]: `pip instal pygments` - that uses the Pyhton package manager to install the pygments library
-3. When latexing, use `-shell-escape`: `pdflatex -shell-escape paper`.
+3. When latexing, use `-shell-escape`: `pdflatex -shell-escape doc`.
-   You can also just execute `latexmk paper`.
+   You can also just execute `latexmk doc`.

 ## Using the template with your git repository